Iglesia de La Merced, Antigua Guatemala: History

-With nuclei of convents, in 1561 the Province of Our Lady of the Mercy of Guatemala was founded, which included, in addition to Guatemala and Honduras, the regions of San Salvador, Nicaragua, Costa Rica and, for some years, until it was erected in independent province, also the region of Mexico.
+With nuclei of convents, in 1561 the province of Our Lady of the Mercy of Guatemala was founded, which included, in addition to Guatemala and Honduras, the regions of San Salvador, Nicaragua, Costa Rica and, for some years, until it was erected in independent province, also the region of Mexico.

 In 1565 the Mercedarian province of the Presentation of Guatemala was created.
 During the first part of the 17th century they were in charge of the evangelization of some towns around the city of Santiago, which over time became part of the city.
 The Mercedarians owned the "La Vega" sugar mill and the "Nuestra Señora del Buen Suceso de Pechar" sugar mill; they also built the San Gerónimo School, but it was confiscated in 1763 for not having a royal license and was used as the Royal Customs.

 In 1761, the new captain general, Alonso Fernández de Heredia, who was field marshal of the royal armies and had already been governor of Nicaragua, Comayagua, Florida and Yucatán, arrived in Santiago de los Caballeros de Guatemala; the new ruler donated four thousand pesos for the construction of the Iglesia de la Merced.
-The temple was dedicated in 1767, just six years before the Santa Marta Earthquakes, which it resisted thanks to the new construction techniques used.
+The church was dedicated in 1767, just six years before the Santa Marta Earthquakes, which it resisted thanks to the new construction techniques used.
 On the façade of the church, in its upper part, there is a sculpture of St. Peter Nolasco, founder of the Mercedarian Order.
 Below appears Virgin of Mercy and the Mercedarian shield.
 The stucco and brick sculptures of the Mercedarian saints San Ramón Nonato and San Pedro Armengol are found on the left side of the façade.
 St. Peter Pascual and St. Mary de Cervellione, the first Mercedarian nun, are on the right side.